 How do you treat anterior knee pain?

-As prolotherapy helps treat the root cause of anterior knee pain, it is deemed to be a permanent fix that prevents the symptoms from returning.
+As the treatment is helping to treat the root cause of the problem, it is deemed to be a permanent fix.

-Other less effective ways of treating anterior knee pain:
+Conservative treatment is usually the first-line approach for anterior knee pain.
+Other less effective ways of treating anterior knee pain include:

-• Consuming nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, aspirin, or naproxen
+- Consuming nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, aspirin, or naproxen, or using over the counter medication for pain relief

 Surgery such as arthroscopy to relieve pain at the backend of the kneecap is necessitated in rare cases.
-However, the orthopaedic surgeon would suggest precisely when surgery is needed.
-The following can be done during the surgery
+However, the orthopaedic surgeon would suggest precisely when surgical intervention is needed.
+Surgical intervention is only considered when conservative treatment fails or is not suitable, and is reserved for cases that require surgical intervention.
+The following can be done during the surgery:

 Visit your physiotherapist regularly to make a routine of the right amount of physiotherapy needed to keep anterior knee pain at bay.